 Given the ability to customize the knife to make it look and feel just the way you want it, we can’t endorse the Brian’s work, or this knife any greater.
 If you are looking for one knife that you can EDC that performs almost all types of duties, and will not cost that much more than a Sebenza, we think you owe it to yourself to check the Mini-Typhoon out for yourself.

-The Good: Hand made to perfection, customizable as hell, great value
+- Hand made to perfection, customizable as hell, great value

-The Bad: Pocket clip needs break in
+- Pocket clip needs break in